-1) Failure in the past does not nullify purpose in the future.

-Even though it is easy to throw a towel and give up, we need to reach up and grab the Hands of God to get up again.

-2) A broken heart is great preparation for healing fractured lives.
+- 1) Failure in the past should not nullify the purpose in the future.
+Even though we feel tempted to throw a towel and give up, we need to reach up and grab the Hands of God to get up again. - 2) A broken heart is great preparation for healing other fractured lives.

-We can be used by God to help others who are in the same situation like you were.
-2 Cor 1:3-4 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.

-3) A word of encouragement of hope brings more precious and valuable than a thousand thoughts never expressed.
+We can be used by God to help others who are in the same situation like we were.

+2 Corinthians 1:3-4 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God. - 3) A word of encouragement of hope brings more precious and valuable help than a thousand thoughts never expressed.

-Peter didn't just pray for those who suffered, he wrote to them a letter of encouragement that we are going to study.
+Peter didn't just pray for those who suffered, he wrote to them a letter of encouragement that we can study and learn.
 Reach out and touch someone by the power of God!